-If you believe you have been the victim of a California wage and hour law violation, contact a knowledgeable California employment law attorney at Davtyan Law Firm as soon as possible to discuss your rights.
+If you believe you have been the victim of a California wage and hour law violation, contact a knowledgeable California wage lawyer at Davtyan Law Firm as soon as possible to discuss your rights.

 Understanding California’s Wage and Hour Laws

 California employment law protects employees even more than federal employment laws.
 You may be entitled to more than you think under California’s strict employment standards.
 That’s why it is crucial to have an attorney who is an expert in California employment standards guide you through this process.

 The federal wage and hour law is called the Fair Labor Standards Act (FLSA), but California also has its version of this act, which rank among the most complex in the country in protecting employee wage rights.
 These laws are covered by the California Labor Code and the Wage Orders and enforced by the Division of Labor Standards Enforcement (DLSE).

 Often, California offers broader protections than federal regulations, and when that happens, employers are required to follow rulings that are most generous to employees.
 For instance, California has a higher minimum wage requirement than under federal law, which means employers in California must pay employees a higher amount.
 Currently, the federal minimum wage is $7.25 per hour, but the minimum wage for California workers is $12.00 per hour.